incognito666/project2/README.md

 12. Just one issue in the milestone.
   - For each issue, the `milestone_total` tag is checked; if it is one, it is a bad smell.

+13. Lack of communication in the issues.
+  - For each issue, we check the comments and the question field.
+If there are no comments it means lack of communication and if the question field is empty, its considered as really bad smell.

 14. No update in the issues for a long time.
   - For each issue, the difference between the issue opened at and updated at time is checked if its more than usual, this implies the issue has not been updated for a long time.